irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

-In exceptional cases, where the advice from legal counsel is to restrict an individual from using IRTF systems and/or from participating in IRTF meetings, the IRTF Chair will follow the principles outlined in the Statement on Restricting Access [RESTRICTING].
+In exceptional cases, where the advice from legal counsel is to restrict an individual from using IRTF systems and/or from participating in IRTF meetings.
+In such cases, the IRTF Chair will act following the principles outlined in the Statement on Restricting Access [RESTRICTING].
 Due to the potential impact on the standards process, arising from the use shared infrastructure and joint meetings between IRTF and IETF, any such action by the IRTF Chair